Silver Hawk: Plot

 Days later, Shiraishi is promoting the new phone.
 When Lulu approaches him about Tina, he tells his staff to get rid of her.
 At her apartment, Lulu finds flowers and a message from Wolfe to meet him about Tina.
 Lulu then finds Man, who has guessed who Silver Hawk is, waiting outside to talk to her.
 She tells him to wait in the hotel bar.
 Before leaving, he secretly slips a tracking into Lulu's hair and follows her.
 As Silver Hawk, Lulu meets Wolfe, who orders four men to attack her.
 She fends them off before Wolfe uses his bionic arms to hit her.
 Heavily injured, Silver Hawk escapes.
 Man tracks her to where she has passed out from the pain.
 He takes her to his apartment where she wakes up.
 Their talk is interrupted by a newsflash about Shiraishi's support of Wolfe to run for premier.
 Shiraishi is using a new phone, and his face looks unnatural.

 The next day, Kit discovers Ho's secret message.
 It reveals that Wolfe plans to activate the mind control in a few hours, but they do not know where to find him until Silver Hawk deduces the address.
 There, the police battle Wolfe's thugs.
 Silver Hawk arrives and helps put them away.
 Kit finds a way to Wolfe's lair and they rouse Ho to help them deactivate the mind control signal while Silver Hawk and Man subdue Wolfe's men.
 Wolfe's retinal scan is needed to stop the upload, so Kit tricks him into opening his eyes as Man and Silver Hawk hold in him front of the scanner.
 This works but also activates the base's self-destruct system.
 Man and the others escape, but Silver Hawk stays behind to help Wolfe escape.
 However, Wolfe attacks her, and a battle ensues before he is crushed by the building.
 Aided by her bike's missiles, Silver Hawk escapes.

 In Polaris City, Lulu has a date with Man.
 He is called away on official business, leaving the question of whether he would arrest Lulu unanswered.
-Silver Hawk later leaves leaves on her motorcycle, en route to the same crime.
+Silver Hawk later leaves on her motorcycle, en route to the same crime.
 Man eventually drives up next to her, and the two tease each other about their signature moves.